sartorlab/mint/README.md

 Depending on the computing hardware used, projects can be run with the `make -j n` command where `n` is a positive integer.
 The `-j` flag specifies how many commands `make` is allowed to run simultaneously.
 When it is not present, the default is to run commands in serial.

 **NOTE:** Some software in the `mint` pipeline have options for the number of processors to use, so some care should be taken not to exceed the computing limitations of the hardware.
-Tools that have parameters for the user of multiple processors are: `bismark_methylation_extractor`, `methylSig`, and `PePr`.
+Tools that have parameters for the user of multiple processors are: `bismark_methylation_extractor`, `methylSig`.
 By default, the number of processors to use is set to 1.

 [Top](#contents)